TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Detailed Formulation of Diffusion Models

 Training a diffusion model corresponds to optimizing the reverse Markov transitions to maximize the likelihood of the data.
 This is achieved by maximizing the ELBO or, equivalently, minimizing the variational upper bound on the negative log-likelihood:

-For small diffusion rates $\beta_t$, the forward and the reverse processes share the same functional form, following Gaussian distributions \citep{sohl-dickstein_deep_2015}.
-Thus, the KL divergence terms between the posteriors of the forward process \eqref{eq:ddpm_forward_post} and the reverse process \eqref{eq:ddpm_reverse_post} have a closed form. \cite{ho_denoising_2020} further simplified the training process by introducing a more efficient training objective.
+For small diffusion rates $\beta_t$, the forward and the reverse processes share the same functional form, following Gaussian distributions \cite{sohl-dickstein_deep_2015}.
+Thus, the KL divergence terms between the posteriors of the forward process \eqref{eq:ddpm_forward_post} and the reverse process \eqref{eq:ddpm_reverse_post} have a closed form.
+The training process can be further simplified \cite{ho_denoising_2020} by introducing a more efficient training objective.
 Given the assumption of fixed variances, $\mathcal{L}_{t-1}$ can be written as:

 where $C$ is a constant that does not depend on the model parameters $\theta$.
 Thus, the reverse process mean function, $\boldsymbol{\mu}_\theta$, is optimized to predict $\tilde{\boldsymbol{\mu}}_t$, the fixed noisy mean function at time step $t$ from the forward process \eqref{eq:noisy_mean}.
 However, instead of directly comparing $\boldsymbol{\mu}_\theta$ and $\tilde{\boldsymbol{\mu}}_t$, by reparametrization, the model can be trained to predict the noise $\boldsymbol{\epsilon}$ at any given time step $t$ which results in more stable training results according to \cite{ho_denoising_2020}.
 Thus, \eqref{eq:ddpm_obj1} can be further rewritten as